luismiguelcasadodiaz/Datanauts_ML/Data_Cleaning.md

 |28-06-2019|24-02-2020|
 |03-05-2023|31-08-2023|

-The is the equivalent to  4256 3-hour intervals form Kp file.
+This is the equivalent of  4256 3-hour intervals from Kp file.

 ## Preprocessed data file